Wednesday, 11 June 2025

 Elsie Silver does it again.
 I adored the Chestnut Springs series, and this new one is gearing up to be every bit as good.
 I enjoyed this introductory book.
 I was skeptical of the unexpected single dad trope, and to be honest, found it to be a tad far-fetched, but I actually really liked Cora's character.
 Harder to swallow was the situation that has Rosie leaving the city and returning home.
 It was so rage inducing and the reaction of her boyfriend just made it that much more irritating.
 I liked both Ford and Rosie, but at times I felt she was just a bit too immature.
 Also Ford's inner monologue at times was annoying.
 I get that he was trying to be respectful of what Rosie has been through but he just didn't read her very well.
 Overall though I enjoyed my time with this book and Elsie's writing is really easy to read.
 I can already tell that I am going to enjoy the next book more than this one.
 West was such a great character that I am excited to get to his book soon.

-All the books I read in January 2025 ***Please note that reviews may contain spoilers*** Quicksilver by Callie Hart - 4 ⭐ What a start to ...
+All the books I read in May 2025 ***Please note that reviews may contain spoilers*** Lady of Darkness by Melissa K. Roehrich - 4 ⭐ I ate ...